Reef Bay Sugar Factory Historic District: Sugar factory

 The first sugar plantation on the land was started in 1725 on the Par Force Estate.
 Oxholm's 1800 map shows a sugar plantation with an animal mill on Par Force land.

 After Reef Bay Estate was formed by joining the neighboring properties, a new sugar factory was built.
 The factory was used for processing sugarcane into sugar and distilling rum.
 The factory buildings include a boiling room, an animal-powered mill, and a still with a cooling cistern for distilling rum.

 O.I.
 Burguest and Company purchased the property in 1855.
-With W. H. March managing the estate, the sugar factory was modernized and converted to steam in the 1862.
+With W. H. Marsh managing the estate, the sugar factory was modernized and converted to steam in the 1862.
 An "engine room" measuring approximately 25 feet by 27 feet was added to house the cast iron steam engine and sugar cane crushing machinery.
-In 1864 March purchased the property at auction and he continued to operate a sugar factory on the land until 1908.
-Bay Oil was produced at the factory during the St. John bay oil boom in the early 20th century.
+In 1864 Marsh purchased the property at auction and he continued to operate a sugar factory on the land until 1908.
+Bay Rum Oil was produced at the factory during the St. John bay rum oil boom in the early 20th century.